PatientSim: A Persona-Driven Simulator for Realistic Doctor-Patient Interactions: Patient profile construction

 \section{Patient profile construction}

-\paragraph{Structurized patient profile} We construct detailed and structured profiles based on real clinical data from MIMIC-IV~\cite{johnson2023mimiciv_ed}, MIMIC-IV-ED~\cite{johnson2024mimiciv}, and MIMIC-IV-Note~\cite{johnson2023mimicnote}, to ensure clinical relevance while minimizing ambiguity in the simulations.
+\paragraph{Structurized patient profile} Simulating patients requires detailed clinical information, such as presenting symptoms, pain levels, and family medical history, which is essential for clinicians to perform clinical reasoning and decision-making during the initial diagnostic process~\cite{toy2017casefilesEM}.
+Currently, the MIMIC database is the only publicly available resource that provides this level of clinical detail.
+To ensure clinical relevance while minimizing ambiguity in the simulations, we constructed detailed and structured patient profiles using real clinical data from MIMIC-IV~\cite{johnson2023mimiciv_ed}, MIMIC-IV-ED~\cite{johnson2024mimiciv}, and MIMIC-IV-Note~\cite{johnson2023mimicnote}.
 We extracted accurate patient data from structured tables and used clinical notes to capture detailed information, such as lifestyle and present symptoms, not included in the tables.
-This hybrid approach combined structured data’s accuracy with the depth of narrative notes.
+This hybrid approach combines the accuracy of structured data with the depth of narrative notes.
 Details on data sources and processing are provided in the Appendix~\ref{apd:datasource} and \ref{apd:data_preprocessing}.
 As a result, each patient profile includes 24 items, covering demographics, social and medical history, and ED visit details (see Appendix~\ref{apd:profile_structurization}).
 Clinical experts reviewed each item for relevance.

 \paragraph{Target disease selection} We select the five prevalent diseases from the MIMIC-IV-ED dataset: myocardial infarction, pneumonia, urinary tract infection, intestinal obstruction, and cerebral infarction (stroke).
-These conditions were chosen for their clinical significance, prevalence in ED, and distinct symptomatology, enabling meaningful differential diagnosis (DDx) tasks.
-The selection process was guided by two medical experts, one of whom is an ER doctor with 13 years of experience.
+Our simulator operates exclusively in a dialogue-based setting due to several technical and clinical constraints (Sec.~\ref{sec:problem_def}).
+Within this scope, we select five diseases based on the following criteria: 1) high clinical prevalence and significance as common ED presentations; 2) distinct and differentiable symptom profiles suitable for diagnosis through history-taking alone; and 3) sufficient representation in the MIMIC-ED to support robust model development and evaluation.
+Since the target diseases must be reliably inferred from conversational information alone without any test results, the range and granularity of possible disease categories is limited.
+For example, physicians cannot reliably distinguish between myocardial infarction and angina solely through patient dialogue.
+The selection process was guided by two medical experts, one of whom is an ER doctor with 13 years of experience, to ensure clinical relevance and consistency with ED workflows.